verbrcar000/Pewlett-Hackard_Analysis/README.md

 ![retiring titles table](Screenshot1.png)

 ## Summary
-If we add up all the numbers in the table above, we see that Pewlett Hackard will need to hire 72,458 employees to replace the retirees.
+If we add up all the numbers in the table above using the sum function, we see that Pewlett Hackard will need to hire 72,458 employees to replace the retirees.
 By running a new query, I was able to produce the table seen below.

 ![mentors count](Screenshot2.png)